rebeclem/Amitermes_termite_gut/setup.md

 ```

 ### Get the most recent version of NCBI database
-On an interactive node, use the following to download bt2 sequences from https://ftp.ncbi.nlm.nih.gov/blast/db/.
-If this doesn't work, you may have to run build_NCBI_rerep_genomes.sh line by line.
+On an interactive node, use the following script to download bt2 sequences from https://ftp.ncbi.nlm.nih.gov/blast/db/.
+Run build_NCBI_rerep_genomes.sh line by line on an interactive node.
 ```
 . scripts/build_NCBI_refrep_genomes.sh 20210823
 ```